With four crashes in July, the aging fighter's use as a trainer has raised some old questions

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indian Leaders Split About Continued MiG-21 Use".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indian Leaders Split About Continued MiG-21 Use".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.